-This article presents exhaustive information about the United States Postal Service (USPS) mail carrier associate job description, to help you learn about what they do.
+This article presents exhaustive information about the USPS mail carrier associate job description, to help you learn about what they do.

 It highlights the key duties, tasks, and responsibilities that commonly make up the USPS mail carrier associate work description.